 - Technical expert on U.S. GAAP and IFRS

-- Facilitated training courses for over 25 years
+- Facilitated training courses for more than 30 years

 - Prior to Mind the GAAP, served in the national office of a major accounting firm

 - Graduated from Bucknell University as class valedictorian

 - Awarded the Gold Medal Award for the highest score on the November 1993 CPA exam (state of Connecticut)

 “Without a doubt, forming Mind the GAAP has been my most rewarding professional experience.
 My job description is essentially to help companies try to do the right thing from a financial reporting perspective, through training and consulting.
 Equally as important, I get to work with truly exceptional people each and every day.”

 Scott Ehrlich started Mind the GAAP in 2002 to develop the highest quality, best-in-class U.S. GAAP and IFRS training.
 Training and personal development has always been one of Scott’s passions.
 He is an expert at taking complex concepts and making them understandable to all.
 Having facilitated courses for more than 30 years, Scott is very comfortable instructing in large or small group settings.
 He also understands the benefits and constraints of e-Learning, and has worked with leading organizations to maximize the outcomes from this form of training.